 — Document on Human Fraternity for World Peace and Living Together

-While the papal critics simply dismiss this continuity as impossible, some apologists have taken up the task of trying to find an accurate interpretative lens through which they could read this declaration in continuity with Catholic doctrine.
+While many papal critics simply dismiss this continuity as impossible, some apologists have taken up the task of trying to find an accurate interpretative lens through which they could read this declaration in continuity with Catholic doctrine.

 However, it has been correctly pointed out that the wording of the Joint Declaration does not seem to lend itself to such interpretation.
 When one reads it, it seems more forceful than claiming that God merely tolerates this pluralism of religions.